AI4WORK-Project/sliding-work-sharing/README.md

 ## How to Test the Application

-You can test the application using a `curl` command:
+You can test the application using the `curl` command (or using any other HTTP/REST client of your choice):

 ### Example Request
-Execute the following `curl` command in your terminal to make a POST request to the `/sliding-decision` endpoint:
+Execute the following `curl` command in your terminal to request a "sliding decision" via a POST request to the `/sliding-decision` endpoint:

 ```bash
 curl --request POST \